-The Audio Amplifier Card (AAMP) uses the Maxim MAX9700B Class D amplifier to give over one Watt of audio power.
+The Audio Amplifier Card (AAMP) uses the Diodes PAM8408 Class D amplifier to give up to 2 Watts of audio power.

 Class D amplifiers have a high frequency (relative to audio frequency) digital output.
 They use Pulse Density Modulation to make the average signal over a short span correspond to the audio output.
-The high frequency digital output is low pass filtered by the inductance in coil of the speaker.
+The high frequency digital output is low pass filtered by the inductance of the speaker coil.
 A digital output is what gives Class D amplifiers such great efficiency and such low distortion.

-Even if the average is low, the instanteanous output is at full power for brief periods.
+Even if the average is low, the instantaneous output is at full power for brief periods.
 Underrated speakers can catch fire when driven to full power by a Class D amplifier.
-This is why you must use a 1.2 Watt (or higher) magnetic speaker with the AAMP card.
+This is why you must use a 3 Watt (or higher) magnetic speakers with the AAMP card.

 The schematic and layout of the AAMP are shown below.
 The Eagle schematic, board, and bill-of-materials are available here: aamp.sch, aamp.brd, and aamp.txt.